sebkur/dbus-java/README.md

 More information is available in the [changelog](changelog.md) and the [TODO](TODO.md) list.

+## Executables

+The installed programs are documented in their respective man pages.

+**CreateInterface** is a tool for creating interface stubs for D-Bus programs.
+It will connect to services running on the bus and introspect on them to find their API.
+This will then be written as Java interface definitions suitable for importing into your program.
+A file containing the introspection data can be used instead.

+**ListDBus** lists the names currently connected to a bus.

+**DBusViewer** is a graphical tool which combines the two tools.
+It will list the names on a bus and allow you to introspect on them and save the result as Java interface files.
+This currently only introspects on the root object, however.

 ## Old, outdated README content

 Compilation and installation is described in the INSTALL file.